elim322/Quotes-on-Dev/README.md

-# Quotes on Dev Starter
+# Quotes on Dev

-A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+Quotes on Dev is a website that randomizes quotes about developers and quotes are sorted by categories, tags, and authors.
+The site also allows users to submit user generated quotes, but will have to be approved before it publishes on the page.

 ## Installation

 ### 1. Download me (don't clone me!)

-Then add me to your `wp-content/themes` directory.

-### 2. Rename the `quotesondev-starter-master` directory

-Make sure that the theme directory name is project appropriate!
-Do you need `starter` or `master` in the directory name?
+Download the theme and add it to wp-content/themes.

-### 3. Install the dev dependencies
+### 2. Install the dev dependencies

-Next you'll need to run `npm install` **inside your theme directory** to install the npm packages you'll need for Gulp, etc.
+Next run `npm install` **inside your theme directory** to install Gulp.

-### 4. Update the proxy in `gulpfile.js`
+### 3. Update the proxy in `gulpfile.js`

-Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).
+Lastly, be sure to update `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).

-And now would be a good time to `git init` :)
+## Main Components

+* GET post using REST API
+  * Calls the Ajax method when the user hits the "Show me Another!" button.
+  * Injects page slug into URL, which allows the user to press forward and back buttons on website without reloading the site.
+* Built with SASS, PHP, and jQuery.